-Entering its fourth season, Series 10dB is the in-house concert series of the LIVELab at McMaster University.
+Entering its third season, Series 10dB is the in-house concert series of the LIVELab at McMaster University.
 This one-of-a-kind music research facility hosts ground-breaking research and dozens of events throughout the year.
 Series 10dB is your opportunity to experience music and science in the LIVELab.

 Based on survey feedback from last years ticket buyers, we’re adding more science and interaction to this year’s concerts – but still bringing you some of the finest musicians in the region in classical, jazz, hip-hop, traditional and experimental music.
 In addition to the incredible musicians and ensembles presented we’ll also be highlighting a researcher at each concert.
 The researcher will connect their work to the music and musicians, the LIVELab’s unique technology, and real-world applications.

 Due to the incredible response last year we’ve also added a second showing of some concerts.
 The LIVELab is an intimate 100-seat venue – so more performances is the only way to grow.
 This also means we commit more support to each artist so they can create a unique work just for this series.

 Each night will include light snacks and a cash bar at intermission.

 |Rufus Cappadocia/Darcy Hepner Duo

 As two old friends whose traditional musical paths had diverged 30 years earlier, cellist Rufus Cappadocia and saxophonist Darcy Hepner came together to perform for the first time as a duo in the spring of 2015.
 Drawing from their unique and eclectic backgrounds and experiences in classical, jazz, and contemporary idioms, various world music influences informed by a strong sense of composition and improvisation, they create music steeped in adventure, meditation and inspiration.

 “Unique and magical.”

 “Improvisations in the spaces of world music that take listeners along musical pathways never before experienced.”